 Purchase an endorsement

-One good way to insure jewelry or other valuable items is to purchase a scheduled personal property endorsement.
+One good way to insure jewelry or other valuable items is to get a quote from a specialty insurer that covers fine jewelry and other valuables or purchase a scheduled personal property endorsement.
 This add-on policy is available from most insurance companies, and it allows for an increase to the personal property coverage limit for specific items, like a fine art collection or firearm.
 Purchasing an endorsement will raise the premium but result in a higher payout after a covered loss.